Undergraduate Course: Thinking and Reasoning (PSYL10138)

 |Summary||This course would provide foundational coverage of classic research in reasoning (e.g. syllogistic reasoning, conditional propositions, and causal reasoning) leading up to more advanced material (judging and reasoning about probabilities, Prospect Theory).

-This course will cover the 'classic' research into the cognitive psychology of reasoning as well as more current issues/developments.
+This course will cover concepts of rationality, the 'classic' research into the cognitive psychology of reasoning, and decision-making.
 Topics will include:

-(2) deductive reasoning in syllogisms and if-then conditionals, with a specific focus on the debate between mental rules and mental models approaches to these topics;
+3. Deductive reasoning in syllogisms and if-then conditionals, with a specific focus on the debate between mental rules and mental models approaches to these topics.

-Skills taught/developed in this course are hierarchical information integration with respect to empirical results and theoretical models; ability to evaluate computational models conceptually (not necessarily mathematically); critical analysis; and writing skills.
+Skills taught/developed in this course are hierarchical information integration with respect to empirical results and theoretical models; ability to systematically evaluate computational models; critical analysis; and writing skills.

 Information for Visiting Students